selectstriker2/selectstriker2.github.io/adventures/blackthorn.md

 Thongor Ironspike

 # Notes
 Death Crystals - jet black crystals being formed that ooze a thick black substance when destroyed.
+Came from the Abyss and brought to Greyhawk by followers of Tharizdun

 Q: What remnants of the Dyvers Gentry still rule?